-This can either be tricky or easy to answer depending, of course, on your grades.
+It can either be tricky or easy to answer depending, of course, on your grades.
 If you're an A-student, your answer will be easy, but you should also express your skills and varied experience outside of the classroom.
 For example, you don't want your potential employer to think you're book-smart only, lacking social fluency or the ability to interact and communicate well with others.

 Further, you’ll want to emphasize any work experience you’ve gained during your college career, including internships, volunteer work, and part-time jobs.
 These show prospective employers that you know how to function in a workplace, as well as in a classroom.